 If you don’t have a lot of money saved up for a large down payment, but do have a decent credit score and stable employment, then a government-backed loan may be your best option.
 But you will also likely have to pay for private mortgage insurance with the lower downpayment.

-Another important component of determining which type of loan is best for you in Los Angeles is figuring out which type of interest rate best meets your needs.
+Another important component of determining which type of loan is best for you in Riverside is figuring out which type of interest rate best meets your needs.

 As the name implies, a fixed interest rate (typically for a 15- or 30-year term) never changes over the life of the mortgage loan.
 So you will always know what your monthly mortgage payment will be and can budget accordingly.
 A fixed-rate is your best option if you are “settled in your career, have a growing family and are ready to set down some roots.”